hack-chat/main/README.md

 # Contributing

-If you are changing the commands, make sure it is backwards compatible with the legacy client and you update the [documentation doc](DOCUMENTATION.md) accordingly.
+If you are changing the commands, make sure it is backwards compatible with the legacy client and you update the [documentation](DOCUMENTATION.md) accordingly.

+If you are making a command, see [the template](server/src/commands/core/showcase.js) for doing so.

 ## Authors